MATH 5250

 Course information provided by the 2025-2026 Catalog.

-Introduction to the fundamentals of numerical analysis: error analysis, approximation, interpolation, numerical integration.
-In the second half of the course, the above are used to build approximate solvers for ordinary and partial differential equations.
+Introduction to the fundamentals of numerical analysis: error analysis, approximation, interpolation, and numerical integration.
+In the second half of the course, we use these to build approximate solvers for ordinary and partial differential equations.
 Strong emphasis is placed on understanding the advantages, disadvantages, and limits of applicability for all the covered techniques.
+Computer programming is required to test the theoretical concepts throughout the course.
+Students will be expected to be comfortable writing proofs and have knowledge of programming.

 View Enrollment Information